-Email is universally used and a direct line to your audience that not only drives sales but is also more popular than social media beats out every other platform for conversion rate.
+Email is universally used and a direct line to your audience that not only drives sales but is also more popular than social media and beats every other platform for conversion rate.
 But, none of that matters if you have a quality email list to receive your emails!

 This article will show you how to build an effective email contact list that will give you a high-impact, low-cost means of delivering marketing messages to nurture prospective clients, while also building better relationships with current customers.